gheniaf/gheniaf.github.io/docs/wsl.md

 ---
 layout: default
-title: WSL
+title: Easy WSL Setup
-parent: Setups
+parent: All Notes
-nav_order: 1
+nav_exclude: yes
 ---

-# WSL (Windows Susbystem for Linux)
+# WSL (Windows Subsystem for Linux)

 ## Prerequisites
-1. Search for "Turn Windows features on or off" in the Start menu.
+1. Go to Start menu --> search for "Turn Windows features on or off"
-2. Check the boxes for Windows Subsystem for Linux and Virtual Machine Platform.
+2. Check the boxes for Windows Subsystem for Linux and Virtual Machine Platform
-3. Click OK and restart your computer.
+3. Click OK and restart your computer

 ## Installation
 Run Windows Command Prompt as administrator (or run `[Win] + X` then `I`).